smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-03-11-git-gotchas.md

 ## Exercise

-+ Create new branch locally:
++ Create new local branch of this repository:
+  `apprentice-boot-camp-fundamentals-3`
     ```
     git checkout -b tracking-test
     ```